 How Long Is Too Long?

 How long you can leave a cat home alone really depends on the individual cat and your relationship with your feline friend.
-If you've just adopted a new kitty, they will need time with you at home to learn your schedule, get into a daily routine and know what behaviours are appropriate in your home.
-PAWS notes that you should supervise any interactions with other household pets during the first few weeks with a new cat to make sure your fur family is adjusting to the addition.
+If you've just adopted a new cat, they will need time with you at home to learn your schedule, get into a daily routine and know what behaviours are appropriate in your home.
+Battersea notes that you should introduce a new cat to existing pets gradually and very carefully to make sure your fur family is adjusting to the addition.
 The first few weeks are also a crucial time for you and your cat to bond and develop a relationship.

-Cats who have been in your household for a few months or years may be perfectly happy home alone for 8 or 10 hours, but they may also become bored, lonely or stressed.
-Keep an eye out for signs like over grooming or going to the bathroom outside the litter box, and talk with your veterinarian if your cat's eating or litter box habits change.
+Cats who have been in your household for a few months or years may be perfectly happy being home alone for 8 or 10 hours, but they may also become bored, lonely or stressed.
+Keep an eye out for signs like overgrooming or going to the bathroom outside the litter box, and talk with your veterinarian if your cat's eating or litter box habits change.

-Cats need a steady supply of food and fresh water just like any animal, so any pet left alone will need access to both, as well as a clean litter box.
-In addition to these basics, your kitty will appreciate safe ways to amuse themselves like jingle toys, a cat tree to perch on or even a rustling paper bag.
+Cats need a steady supply of food (always within their recommended daily feeding amount) and fresh water just like any animal, so any pet left alone will need access to both, as well as a clean litter box.
+In addition to these basics, your cat will appreciate safe ways to amuse itself like jingle toys, a cat tree to perch on or even a rustling paper bag.

 Looking Out for Kittens and Senior Cats

 Age plays into how long you should be leaving a cat home alone as well.
 Kittens are curious creatures, and they can endanger themselves by scratching, pawing or eating dangerous objects like wobbly vases or poisonous houseplants.
-The Nest recommends kitten-proofing one room and equipping it with a litter box, food, toys and fresh water if you need to leave young cats unsupervised.
+It may be a good idea to kitten-proof one room and equip it with a litter box, food, toys and fresh water if you need to leave young cats unsupervised.

 How Your Schedule Changes Impact Your Cat